-If you want to change the encryption key, perform the following steps:
+To change the encryption key, perform the following steps:

-1. If the files are already encrypted, there should be a nifi.bootstrap.sensitive.key=... line in the bootstrap.conf file (that is, have access to the original key), otherwise you have to manually replace all encrypted data (sensitive properties and flow configuration) with their original unencrypted values (or some other new value).

-- 2. If present, rename the nifi.bootstrap.sensitive.key=... property in bootstrap.conf to nifi.bootstrap.sensitive.key.old =... (that is, add .old suffix to the property name). - 3.
-If you have a specific encryption key you would like to use, add it to the bootstrap.conf file (add the line nifi.boo tstrap.sensitive.key=<your encryption key here>).
-If you provide no encryption key (no nifi.bootstrap.sensitive .key property in bootstrap.conf, or no bootstrap.conf at all), a new key is randomly generated and written to boot strap.conf. - 4.
+- 1. If files are already encrypted, there should be a nifi.bootstrap.sensitive.key=... line in the bootstrap.conf file (that is, have access to the original key).
+If not, manually replace all encrypted data (sensitive properties and flow configuration) with their original, unencrypted values (or some other new value). - 2.
+If present, rename the nifi.bootstrap.sensitive.key=... property in bootstrap.conf to nifi.bootstrap.sensitive.key.old =... (that is, add .old suffix to the property name). - 3.
+If you have a specific encryption key, add it to the bootstrap.conf file (as nifi.bootstrap.sensitive.key=<your encry ption key here>).
+If you provide no encryption key (no nifi.bootstrap.sensitive.key property in bootstrap.conf, or no bootstrap.conf at all), a new key is randomly generated and written to bootstrap.conf. - 4.
 Re-run the encrypt-config tool.

-Take special care when changing the encryption key and the flow configuration is encrypted, so that you also reencrypt it before deleting the old key (you get a warning if you do not request its re-encryption).
+Note: Take care when changing the encryption key, especially if the flow configuration is encrypted.
+Reencrypt it before deleting the old key.
+You will receive a warning if you do not request its re-encryption.

-''' $ cat /var/tmp/minifi-home/conf/bootstrap.conf

-nifi.bootstrap.sensitive.key.old=0728061a041edb09445ae4dbd95f11bd255bb0b467 b8efb239e665aea5ace46b nifi.bootstrap.sensitive.key=46af2c11a3f24c8c875ab4bee65e18a75f825fc3a4e0 3abdc8ce49d405b0b730

-$ ./bin/encrypt-config --minifi-home /var/tmp/minifi-home
+''' $ cat /var/tmp/minifi-home/conf/bootstrap.conf nifi.bootstrap.sensitive.key.old=0728061a041edb09445ae4dbd95f11bd255bb0b467 b8efb239e665aea5ace46b nifi.bootstrap.sensitive.key=46af2c11a3f24c8c875ab4bee65e18a75f825fc3a4e0 3abdc8ce49d405b0b730 $ ./bin/encrypt-config --minifi-home /var/tmp/minifi-home